This post contains affiliate links.

 First, even if you don’t want to take the cable car, the promenade walk (which starts at the corner of Aleea Tiberiu Brediceanu and Strada Cestelului) is worth an afternoon stroll for pretty views of the city.

 After about ten minutes walking you’ll get to the cable car, which is open ’til 4 pm in the winter and 6 pm in the summer.
-Here you can pay 17 lei for a roundtrip ride, or take the hiking trail on the left side of the cable car for an hour long trek to the top.
+Here you can pay 17 lei / 4 usd for a roundtrip ride or take the hiking trail on the left side of the cable car for an hour long trek to the top.

 Dinner and Drinks

-Our last morning in Brasov started with a quick and cheap breakfast at Mon Mellis Bakery where we split a GIANT prosciutto and cheese croissant for only 10 lei.
+Finally, our Sunday morning in Brasov started with a quick and cheap breakfast at Mon Mellis Bakery where we split a large prosciutto and cheese croissant for only 10 lei 2.50.

 The Black Church